Skip to main content

 “Hope is alive and well,” Lurie declared.

 The mayor-elect does have some advantages on his side.
 The ideological makeup of the Board of Supervisors has yet to be determined as election results continue to trickle in.
-However, there’s a chance Lurie will have enough allies on the board to help enact his political mandate, something Breed didn’t have on her side.
-Lurie will also have what many politicians don’t: a relatively clean slate with his board colleagues and department heads.
+However, there’s a chance Lurie will have enough allies on the board to help enact his political mandate, something Breed didn’t have.
+Lurie also has what many politicians don’t: a relatively clean slate with board colleagues and department heads.

 “When he said to me that the city administration will reflect the diversity of this city, that was exactly the words that my father used,” said Jonathan Moscone, the son of former Mayor George Moscone, who was assassinated in 1978.